Mona Lisa (film): Reception

+Box office

+The film was an art house success at the North American box office making over $10 million.
+It made over £4 million at the UK box office.

+Critical

+The film received a mostly positive critical reception when released in 1986.

 Roger Ebert of the Chicago Sun-Times wrote of the two main characters: "The relationship of their characters in the film is interesting, because both people, for personal reasons, have developed a style that doesn't reveal very much."
 Time Out called it "a wonderful achievement, a dark film with a generous heart in the shape of an extraordinarily touching performance from Hoskins."
 Leonard Maltin's Movie Guide declared: "Hoskins and newcomer Tyson are terrific; Caine is wonderfully slimy in support."
 Pauline Kael praised the film: " ...
 Jordan shows a gift for making the emotional atmosphere visual, and vice versa.
 And the way he uses baroque touches and the clichés of old thrillers, they become part of a fluid, enjoyable texture, a melodramatic impasto with an expressive power of its own—a romanticism that pulls you along."
 Vincent Canby, writing for The New York Times, was less impressed, dismissing the film as "classy kitsch... as smooth and distinctive (and, ultimately, as insubstantial) as the old Nat (King) Cole recording of the song, which gives the film its title and a lot of its mood".
 Leslie Halliwell stated: "Only this actor (Hoskins) could make a hit of this unsavoury yarn, with its highlights of sex and violence.
 But he did."